CtrlK

 Conciseness

 Extremely verbose at ~400+ lines.
-Extensively documents basic API patterns Claude already knows or can infer from docstrings.
-Sections like 'When to Use This Skill', basic well access methods, and explanations of what aspirate/dispense mean are unnecessary padding.
-The troubleshooting section states obvious things like 'check for air bubbles' and 'verify module is connected.'
+Extensively documents basic API patterns Claude already knows or can infer from minimal examples.
+Sections like 'Well Access Methods', 'Location Methods', basic operations (pick_up_tip, aspirate, dispense) are standard API usage that don't need exhaustive documentation.
+The 'When to Use This Skill' section restates the obvious.
+Troubleshooting tips like 'check for air bubbles' and 'verify module is connected' add no value.

 1 / 3